jonasthewolf/gsn2x/README.md

 ## Additional layers

-Additional attributes of a node are ignored by default.
+Additional attributes of an element are ignored by default.
 With the command line option `-l` or `--layers` you can enable the output of those additional attributes.
 By using this feature different views on the GSN can be generated.